Keyboard shortcuts

 Solutions:

-# Use unified JSON format (consistent structure)
+# Use unified JSON format (consistent structure, recommended)

 debtmap --format json --output-format unified